Federated k-Core Decomposition: A Secure Distributed Approach: Introduction

-\item \textbf{\emph{``Secure-One-to-One''}}: in the graph, each vertex can be a independent computation client.
-For example, mobile phone networks can be modeled as graphs, where users are vertices, and connections between users are edges~\cite{ferrara2014detecting}.
+\item \textbf{\emph{``Secure-One-to-One''}}: In the graph, each vertex can be an independent computation client.
+For example, mobile phone networks can be modelled as graphs, where users are vertices, and connections between users are edges~\cite{ferrara2014detecting}.
 Each mobile phone is a computation unit that is inherently distributed.
 Since nowadays almost everyone has a mobile phone, social networks can be built on such mobile phone networks.
-Users only know the connection to their neighbors.
-During computations for graph analysis, users want to protect their privacy and are not willing to leak their information to others, even to their neighbors. \end{itemize}
+Users only know the connection to their neighbours.
+During computations for graph analysis, users want to protect their privacy and are not willing to leak their information to others, even to their neighbours. \end{itemize}

-For ``One-to-Many'' and ``Secure-One-to-many'', vertices on the same client can communicate via shared memory; different clients can communicate by passing messages through the network.
+For ``One-to-Many'' and ``Secure-One-to-Many'', vertices of the same client can communicate via shared memory; different clients can communicate by passing messages through the network.
 For ``Secure-One-to-One'', vertices can only communicate by passing messages.
-However, message passing is much slower than memory accessing by an order of magnitude and has high latency~\cite{meng2024survey}.
-Therefore, we desire fewer messages to pass between clients, when performing distributed $k$-core decomposition.
+However, message passing is slower than memory access by an order of magnitude and has high latency~\cite{meng2024survey}.
+Therefore, we desire a few messages to pass between clients when performing distributed $k$-core decomposition.